mattsilber/netclient/readme.md

         .register("some_other_key", "some_other_value");

 ### SSL Support
-If you would like to use an SSL connection for your WebRequests, as of version 1.0.8, you provide a BKS Keystore file and a password (default cert is configurable through resources by overriding *R.string.nc__ssl_cert_password* and the actual keystore file, *R.raw.nc__cert.bks*) to the WebRequest.
+If you would like to use custom SSL verification for your WebRequests, as of version 1.0.8, you can provide a BKS Keystore file and a password (default cert is configurable through resources by overriding *R.string.nc__ssl_cert_password* and the actual keystore file, *R.raw.nc__cert.bks*) to the WebRequest.

+By default, using custom certificate verification is disabled and will default to using the system's.
+To enable the use of custom certificate verification, set *R.bool.nc__custom_ssl_mode_enabled* to true and supply your certification/password to the library.

 Note: For testing purposes only, you may disable the SSL security measures by calling *setSslUnsafeModeEnabled(boolean unsafeSslModeEnabled)* to accept all host name verifiers.
 Do NOT put that in production.
+Also, if custom SSL verification is disabled, this unsafe mode will have no effect.

 If you need help generating the required files, check the wiki.